ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here:

 The first is that some day HTML might get a tag with the same name.
 I pray every night before bed that whatwg will give us `icon`.
-If whatwg doesn’t, it’s still possible some other developer will.
-Either way there's risk of a collision and this brings us to prefixing.
+If whatwg doesn't, it's still possible some other developer will.
+Either way there's risk of a collision and this brings us to the second consideration: prefixing.

-Although we aren't technically creating Custom Elements (more on that in a minute), it’s best practice to use a prefix for custom tags.
+Although we aren't technically creating Custom Elements (more on that in a minute), it's best practice to use a prefix for custom tags.
 At Avalara we use `s-` as our prefix.
 The `s` means a lot of things.
 It's short for Skylab, which is the name of our design system.
 But it also stands for Seattle - that's where we are, standards - we go for standards until we actually need to bring in a dependency, semantic - tags with attributes are much more semantic than a span with a class list, small - HTML and a little CSS can take you very far without the need for something like React, and shared - we have over 20 web apps and three times as many developers that need a common system for implementing user interfaces.

 Prefixing is a best-practice.
 It solves the risk of colliding tags, it's a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
 This custom tag approach, unlike many JavaScript libraries, scales in both directions: you can scale down to simple HTML and CSS-only components or all the way up to interactive components that respond to state changes _while maintaining the same uniform HTML interface_.